|

 for the wind to let up so he can go elsewhere, finally giving

-up and going home to tell his friends and eventually Sigri will
+up and going home to tell his friends and write articles about it in windsurfing magazines and eventually Sigri will

 be to the North Aegean what Prasonisi,